debianchef/101/uncle_debian_notes_on_foundry.md

 ```bash
 forge test --mt  test_helloWorld_function
 ```
-This  will look search inside your project  for a test function called `test_helloWorld_function` Remember to add `test` before your function name this is becuase  contract with a function that starts with test is considered to be a test.
+This  will  search inside your project  for a test function called `test_helloWorld_function`.
+Remember to add `test` before your function name.
+This is because contract with a function that starts with test is considered to be a test.
 In the our case  we added `test` to `_helloWorld_function`  .